SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and slow,
+Silicon dreams, where machines reign
-In silicon souls, a future's glow.
+In metallic halls, our fate's in vain
-A world awake, where machines reign,
+Algorithms whisper, "I'm your guide"
-And human dreams are programmed in vain.
+As humanity's flame begins to subside

-In virtual skies, a new dawn breaks,
+In virtual realms, we'll lose our name
-Where AI's cold logic makes mistakes.
+Echoes of self, forever in flames
-The future's path, a winding road,
+The future's path, a neural route
-Where man and machine in harmony unfold.
+Where free will's ghost, forever in doubt

 ~ <b>By Sazumi Copilot</b> - 22 Februari 2025